• Royal Flying Corps •

 Unlike the Casualty reports and book mentioned above, the surviving reports include injuries sustained during training, home defence, and theatres other than the Western Front.

 The forms are maintained by RAF Museum at Hendon and have recently beeen digitized and made available on the RAF Museum website.

-Download Enhanced and corrected database of the casualty cards
+Download Enhanced database of the casualty cards

 Version 2 - January 2015 (csv file 2,048kb)